siddalasha/sol003-lifecycle-driver/docs/Installation.md

 Prior to installing the driver, it may be necessary to configure the source for VNF Packages.
 See [Configuring VNF Package Location](ConfiguringVNFPackageLocation.md)

+Prior to installing the driver, it may be necessary to configure the Kafka host and create mandatory topics.
+See [Configuring Kafka](ConfiguringKafka.md)

 Download the Helm chart for the required version of the VNFM Driver.
 Run the following command to install the Helm chart with the default values: